 Success: Started October 1, 2019

-The proposed Title V project will increase Woodbury’s ability to serve greater numbers of Hispanic and low-income students by developing new baccalaureate programs in Computer Science in the College of Liberal Arts, School of Business, and School of Architecture, with internship and career services embedded in curricula to support students’ success.
-Each program will pilot curricula during the project.
-Selected University facilities will be renovated and equipped to house the new programs.
-We will also conduct ongoing evaluation of the project to support its achievement of activity objectives, institutional objectives, institutional goals, and the purpose of the Title V program.
+This Title V HSI project is increasing WU’s ability to serve greater numbers of Hispanic and low-income students by developing new baccalaureate programs in Computer Science in the College of Liberal Arts and Sciences, the School of Business, and the School of Architecture regarding internships and career services being embedded in relevant curricula.
+Each program will pilot curricula as well as have its facilities renovated and newly equipped.

 Award Amount: $3,000,000 over 5 years